- 2 large (juicy type) red apples

 - Clean apples, dry, do not peel, cut in quarters, core, slice thinly.

 - Put into bowl with water, add lime juice, stir.
 Place in microwave for 3 minutes to soften apples.

 - From the bowl of the softened apples, remove some apple slices onto a folded paper towel and pat dry with another.

 - Open up one of the cut sections of puff pastry onto floured dry surface.
 With a small rolling pin (I use a short 1-inch dowel, about 8-inches long) extend the length about 3 x the original length.

 - Place apricot jam and Blenheim Apricot Balsamic Condimento into small bowl and mix well, microwaving for 1 minute.

-- When cooled, place on pretty serving dish and sprinkle powdered sugar on top of the roses.
+- Bake at 425 degrees F for 40-45 minute.
+Remove from oven and cool.
+Once the roses are cool, place on pretty serving dish and sprinkle powdered sugar on top of the roses.